makovalab-psu/nonBKinetics/README.md

 Dependency: runErrorStatistics_optimized.R, reorder_pacbio.py

-1. Compute errors:
+1. **Compute errors.**

 	`generateErrors.sh`

-2. Merge and reorder:
+2. **Merge and reorder.** Since many windows are run in parallel, the results need to be merged and re-ordered to match the order in the original .mf files.

 	`merge_and_reorder.sh`